 “Money is coming back into the region, even for the Hong Kong dollar,” said Andy Yeung, a treasurer at the Hong Kong unit of Los Angeles-based Cathay General Bancorp.
-(CATY) “We will have to wait and see if this will turn around the yuan too.”
+(CATY:US) “We will have to wait and see if this will turn around the yuan too.”

 -- With assistance from Yanping Li and Tanya Angerer in Singapore.
 Editors: Sandy Hendry, Simon Harvey

 To contact the reporter on this story: Kyoungwha Kim in Singapore at email@example.com David Yong in Singapore at firstname.lastname@example.org